apinf/platform/INSTALL.md

 The issue is that new version of Mongo which comes with Meteor version 1.8 has new database engine; Procedure is to 1) mongo dump 2) upgrade to version with meteor 1.8 3)meteor reset 4) mongo restore

+## Note on different Umbrella versions
+We have branched the NREL/api-umbrella: https://github.com/apinf/api-umbrella APInf fork; We have removed mongodb from the umbrella image.
+You should deploy mongo in another container/machine and configure umbrella to use that external instance of mongo.

 ## From Source Code

 1. Install [API Umbrella](http://apiumbrella.io/download/) (or follow the [Developer Setup](http://apiumbrella.io/docs/development-setup/))